rsksmart/eloipool/README_Rootstock.txt

 * TemplateChecks

-Can be commented out, or asigned a value of None.
+Assign a value of None.

 TemplateChecks = None

 * BlockSubmissions

-Can be commented out, or asigned a value of None.
+Assign a value of None.

 BlockSubmissions = None

 * UpstreamBitcoindNode

-Point to bitcoind
+Point to p2p port bitcoind, or None

-UpstreamBitcoindNode = ('127.0.0.1', 21591)
+UpstreamBitcoindNode = None

 * StratumAddresses